Label Nodes and Debugging Cursor's Position

 The label’s position is relative to the Cursor

-will be horizontally centered (x: 0
+node, which means the label will be horizontally centered (x: 0

 ).

-Note: y
+The y

-computation includes Cursor.positionLabelTopMargin
+computation includes the static constant Cursor.positionLabelTopMargin

-that I use as the reference for the numeric value used as the top margin between
+, which is the reference for the numeric value used as the top margin between the cursor path and label node.

 1